Prevent or treat mould

 If the source of the leak cannot be found and fixed, consider moving or protecting the records in situ, or relocating to better storage facilities.

-Monitor the environment and ensure that relative humidity levels are kept below 60% and temperatures cool–this will help to prevent further outbreaks.
+Monitor the environment and ensure that relative humidity levels are kept below 65% and temperatures cool, the space is kept clean and well-ventilated–this will help to prevent further outbreaks.
 Continue to monitor records that have been treated for mould.

 Resources and tools